StratosphereLabs/stratosphere-ui/src/components/DatePicker/DatePicker.md

 - `panelClassName?: string`: Class name applied to the popover panel.
 - `placeholder?: string`: Text shown when nothing is selected.
 - `portal?: boolean`: Renders the popover in a portal.
-- `showDirty?: boolean`: Colors the trigger when the field is dirty.
+- `showDirty?: boolean`: Colors the field when it is dirty.
 - `showOutsideDays?: boolean`: Shows the days of the surrounding months.
 Defaults to `true`.
 - `showSeconds?: boolean`: Adds seconds to the time field of `datetime` mode.
 - `showWeekNumber?: boolean`: Adds a column with the week numbers.
-- `size?: InputSize`: Size of the trigger.
+- `size?: InputSize`: Size of the field.
 - `timeLabel?: string`: Label of the time field of `datetime` mode.
 Defaults to `Time`.
 - `valueMode?: 'iso' | 'date'`: How the value is stored in form state.
 Defaults to `'iso'`.
 - `weekStartsOn?: 0 | 1 | 2 | 3 | 4 | 5 | 6`: First day of the week.
 Defaults to `0` (Sunday).